eclipse-archived/codewind-docs/docs/_documentations/remote-deploy-instance.md

 `codewind.codewind.eclipse.org/codewind-k81235kj created`

 4\.
-To list all running Codewind deployments together with the username of the developer to which each deployment is assigned, enter `kubectl get codewinds`.
+To list all running Codewind deployments together with the username of the developer to which each deployment is assigned, enter:

-Note:
+`$ kubectl get codewinds`.

 You see the following example output: